Acting Lebanese prime minister steps down, setting back efforts to form government

 Lebanon is reeling from an ongoing economic collapse that was made worse by a disastrous port explosion in August.
-The blast, caused by improperly stored ammonium nitrate, killed at least 200 people and brought about the collapse of the previous government.
+The blast, caused by improperly stored ammonium nitrate, killed almost 200 people and brought about the collapse of the previous government.

-In the aftermath, French President Emanuel Macron backed Adib, then Lebanon’s ambassador to Germany, as interim prime minister and promised French aid if he could form a government of reform-minded ministers.
+In the aftermath, French President Emmanuel Macron backed Adib, then Lebanon’s ambassador to Germany, as interim prime minister and promised French aid if he could form a government of reform-minded ministers.

 But efforts by the relatively unknown Adib to broker an agreement over the distribution of ministerial portfolio stalled amid factional fighting.
 Among the sticking points, the country’s leading Shiite Muslim groups, Amal and the armed militant group Hezbollah, insisted on controlling the Finance Ministry.